Category Archives for "Software"

 NOTE: This is case sensitive and you MUST include the leading underscore!!

 Go back to your Infusionsoft Web Form and add an HTML Snippet to your form

 After you release your mouse, paste the code with your form ID

 Publish your campaign, then reload the form, submit it and check that the contact record has the IP address field populated

 I used this same idea to capture IP address data in a clickfunnels form that submits to Infusionsoft.

 After you have the contact’s IP address, you can lookup the location at http://whatismyipaddress.com/

 I still wish Infusionsoft had a built in way to add IP address to a form field, but until they do, we have a workaround.

-I’ve coded a trade simulator for you at http://www.toshop.com/trade-simulator.cfm The trade simulator works for any trading system including stocks, futures, currencies and options.
+I’ve coded a trade simulator for you at http://www.toshop go to these guys.com/trade-simulator.cfm The trade simulator works for any trading system including stocks, futures, currencies and options.
 All you need are your win and loss percentages, average profit, average loss and slippage rates.
 You can then simulate how these numbers would perform over time.

 The trade simulator takes your system parameters and performs random trades and applies your numbers to them.
 The result is a simulated performance result of how those trades did.
 I find it very instructive to look at the equity chart to see if the equity growth is smooth (ideal) or choppy.
 Choppy curves normally mean the results have draw downs.
 The bigger the dip, the bigger the draw down.